Eclisse - Artemide

-It is part of numerous collections of museums including the permanent one at the Triennale Design Museum in Milan and the MoMA in New York.
+It is part of numerous museum collections including the permanent one of the Triennale Design Museum in Milan and the MoMA in New York.

 Eclisse is a table lamp, with direct or diffused light.
 The name recalls the astronomical phenomenon that identifies the formal and technical characteristics of the lamp, composed of three hemispheres, a base one, a fixed external one and an internal mobile which, by rotating, allows to obscure the light source.

 This feature is not only conceptual but also functional, the lamp can in fact be used as a source of direct or diffused light, depending on the use made of it.

 The lamp immediately receives international attention, the interest is given to it both for its formal originality, for its aesthetic harmony and above all for its innovation in the light field.

 The Eclisse lamp is still in production, but the latest models are modified by inserting a black disc to adjust the light beam avoiding touching directly the superheated inner shell.